ADHD & Nicotine: Potential Links, Side Effects, And Consequences To Look For

 Using nicotine with attention-deficit/hyperactivity disorder

 For adult smokers who have ADHD and are working to quit smoking, nicotine seems to be particularly helpful.
-According to a placebo-controlled trial at Duke University Medical Center, it can pull double duty, working as both an effective smoking replacement and a means of treating ADHD.
-Because addiction can be so powerful for people with ADHD, finding a reliable method of relieving addiction might be another important tool to develop for ADHD treatment.
+According to a placebo-controlled trial at Duke University Medical Center, this substance can pull double duty, working as both an effective smoking replacement and a means of treating ADHD.
+Because addiction can be so powerful for people with ADHD, finding a reliable method of relieving addiction might be another critical tool to develop for ADHD treatment.
 Nicotine patches have been shown to significantly improve the cessation outcomes of people with ADHD trying to give up smoking.
 Many study participants were able to stop smoking without intense withdrawal symptoms or adverse effects, such as an increase in anxiety or depression symptoms.

-The future
+The future of nicotine and ADHD

 Getty/AnnaStills